swiftlang/swift-evolution/proposals/NNNN-async-stream-continuation-hashable-conformance.md

 }
 ```

-Note that capturing `continuation` or `box` in `onTermination` is safe, because `onTermination` is dropped after being called.
+Note that capturing `continuation` or `box` in `onTermination` is safe, because `onTermination` is dropped after being called
-And it is always called, even if `AsyncStream` is discarded without even being iterated.
+(and it is _always_ called, even if `AsyncStream` is discarded without being iterated).

 ## Proposed solution

-Add `Hashable` conformance to `Async(Throwing)Stream.Continuation`.
+Add a `Hashable` conformance to `Async(Throwing)Stream.Continuation`.

 ## Detailed design

-Every time when `build` closure of the `Async(Throwing)Stream.init()` is called,
+Every time when the `build` closure of the `Async(Throwing)Stream.init()` is called,
 it receives a continuation distinct from all other continuations.
 All copies of the same continuation should compare equal.
-Yielding values or errors, finishing the stream or cancelling iteration should not affect equality.
+Yielding values or errors, finishing the stream, or cancelling iteration should not affect equality.
 Assigning `onTermination` closures should not affect equality.

 ## Source compatibility